 Please see SmPC and other sources for complete listing.
-The guideline subcommittee decided to
+The guideline subcommittee decided to comment on the following aspects:

 Analysis of results from two major North-American studies that followed up 506 patients up to four years showed no increase in the incidence of malignancies or infections among psoriasis patients treated with etanercept compared to patients receiving placebo and/or to the general population 102, and a low risk of serious infection of 0.9 per 100 patient-years 103.
 Of note, no case of lymphoma or of tuberculosis was reported, and major cardiovascular events were very rare.